Tengrari: Highway

 Tengrari's Pin code is 843128 and the postal head office is in Minapur.

 Nearby locations

 Ghosaut (4 km), Harsher ghat (3 km), Balua Bazar (2 km),Rani Khaira Urf Banua (5 km), Belahi Lachhi (5 km), Raghai (6 km), and Harka Man Shahi (6 km) are the villages near to Tengrari.
 Tengrari is surrounded by Kanti Block towards the south, Tariyani Block towards the north, Motipur Block towards the west, Mehsi Block towards west.

-Kanti, Motipur, Muzaffarpur, Sheohar are the cities near Tengrari.
+Kanti Mehsi, Muzaffarpur, Sheohar are the cities near Tengrari.

 This place is in the border of the Muzaffarpur district and Sheohar district.
 Sheohar district's Tariyani is to the north.